Published by : Rishikul YogshalaPublished on: July 15, 2024

 Initial Position: Ashtanga Namaskara

 Gently move forward to let the body rest on the floor.
 Inhale as you raise the torso upwards from the waistline.
 Keep elbows bent and shoulders relaxed.
-Exhale as you look upwards in raised position.
+Exhale as you look upwards in the raised position.

 Initial Position: Bhujangasana